X

 Opening chapters

 I’ll assess your opening chapters (up to 10,000 words) and guide you in strengthening them for submission to agents.
-My notes will cover your hook, target market, plot, characters, your setting, and any strengths and weaknesses in relation to writing craft that you could work on.
-We’ll focus on making sure your chapters are compelling and that your work is well-positioned to attract an agent’s attention.
+My detailed notes will cover your hook, target market, plot, characters, your setting, and wider elements of writing craft – helping you shape chapters that are smooth, engaging, and compelling.
+We’ll focus on making sure your chapters are well-positioned to attract an agent’s attention.

 book in with me